 Have we repeated this enough?
 Networking is a huge benefit of professional conferences, and while it comes naturally to some extroverts at in-person gatherings, virtual networking requires deliberate effort.
 Instead of the hotel lobby and refreshment area, you’ll need to familiarize yourself with discussion boards, forums, and online events.

 Is there a certain hashtag for social media?
 Are there comment threads where you can voice your thanks for the presentations you found most helpful?
 Professional connections will be beneficial for your personal career, but your networking may also provide tips and resources useful for your company.
-If 2020 taught us anything, all of our businesses need help responding to unforeseen challenges.
+If the pandemic taught us anything, all of our businesses need help responding to unforeseen challenges.